-Once exclusive to resort guests, visitors are welcome to enjoy The Beach Club Luau at the Montage Kapalua Bay.
-Unlike most resort luaus, The Beach Club Luau is characterized by a small guest list (no more than 40), 3-course family-style dining, complimentary welcome Mai Tais, and authentic Polynesian entertainment.
+Once exclusive to resort guests, visitors are welcome to enjoy The Sunset Luau at the Montage Kapalua Bay.
+Unlike most resort luaus, The Sunset Luau is characterized by a small guest list (no more than 40), 3-course family-style dining, complimentary welcome Mai Tais, and authentic Polynesian entertainment.

 Nestled between lava outcroppings, the palm tree-fringed Kapalua Bay is famous for snorkeling, kayaking, or simply basking in the sun.
 In 2018, Kapalua Bay was named ‘Best Beach in the World’ by Dr. Beach at USA Today.

 Known for its white sand and fast-breaking surf, Oneloa Beach is a favorite local among locals.
 The location is popular for small wedding ceremonies, elopements, and photoshoots.

 DT Flemming Beach

 Fronting the Ritz-Carlton, the large strip of sand at this county beach park is ideal for long beach days.
 Swimming is advisable when the water is calm, but this beach is known for whomping shore breaks in the winter months.
 D.T.
 Flemming is equipped with restrooms, showers, and lifeguard services.